 I love Herbal Medicine so much and even after 20 years of practice I still feel the excitement when I write up a herb.

-Goldenseal is one of my all time favourites and what an amazing plant it is.
-The taste is extremely bitter and it stains everything it touches a bright yellow gold but if there is one herb I would want to have in my dispensary above all others it would probably be golden seal.
+Goldenseal is one of my all-time favorites and what an amazing plant it is.
+The taste is extremely bitter and it stains everything it touches a bright yellow gold but if there is one herb I would want to have in my dispensary above all others it would probably be Goldenseal.
 It is quite literally liquid gold.

 Let’s find out why!

 Goldenseal (Hydrastis Canadensis), also called orangeroot or yellow puccoon, is a perennial herb in the buttercup family Ranunculaceae, native to southeastern Canada and the eastern United States.
 It may be distinguished by its thick, yellow knotted rootstock.
 The stem is purplish and hairy above ground and yellow below ground where it connects to the yellow rhizome.
 The plant bears two palmate, hairy leaves with 5–7 double-toothed lobes and single, small, inconspicuous flowers with greenish white stamens in the late spring.
 It bears a single berry like a large raspberry with 10–30 seeds in the summer.
 (8)

 In herbal medicine, Goldenseal is often used as a multi-purpose remedy and is thought to possess many different medicinal properties.
 In addition to being used as a topical antimicrobial, it is also taken internally as a digestion aid.
 (9)

 Goldenseal may be purchased in salve, tablet, tincture form, or as a bulk powder.
 Goldenseal is often used to boost the medicinal effects of other herbs with which it is blended or formulated.
 (9)